Sexuality and sexual health

 Sex and sexuality are an important part of health and wellbeing for people with disability.
 Your local GP is a good place to start to discuss sexual health issues.
 You can be referred to a specialist service if you need one.
 SA Health offers a range of sexual health services including face to face clinics and telephone help lines.

-The Sexual Healthline is a confidential service that you can call if you would like to speak to someone about sexual health.
-Phone 1300 883 793 or 1800 188 171 (free call for country callers).
+The Sexual Healthline is a confidential service that you can phone if you would like to speak to someone about sexual health.
+Phone 1300 883 793.
+Country callers phone 1800 188 171.

 Healthline nurses can put you in contact with local health services if ongoing support is needed.

 SHine SA offers a therapeutic counselling service by professional sexual health counsellors for individuals, couples and families, including those with disability.